dragontaoran/sleev/paper.md

 have low bias and are as efficient as possible.

-There are several [R](https://www.r-project.org/) packages that address measurement error.
+There are several [R](https://www.r-project.org/) packages that address measurement error[@Rlanguage].
 A few examples are `augSIMEX`, `attentuation`, `decon`, `eivtools`, `GLSME`, `mecor`, `meerva`, `mmc`, `refitME`, and `simex`.
 The various R packages reflect many of the different approaches for addressing measurement error such as regression calibration [@wang2011deconvolution], SIMEX (i.e., simulation-extrapolation) [@lederer2006short], and moment-based corrections [@nab2021mecor], to mention a few.
 Nearly all of these existing R packages deal with errors in either the outcome or covariates, but not both, and none of these packages permits semiparametric likelihood-based inference that incorporates both the error-prone phase-1 data and the validated phase-2 data.

 SMLE is an estimator that analyzes two-phase data by combining the error-prone data on all records with the validated data on a subsample.